syedtaqi95/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

 My overall strategy for deriving a model architecture was to consider popular convolutional network architectures from academia and industry, and modify it for my own use case.
-Some of these include the NVIDIA DAVE-2 architecture, LeNet-5, VGGNet etc.
+Some of these include DAVE-2, LeNet-5, VGGNet etc.

 I based my network on NVIDIA's DAVE-2 architecture as this model predicts steering angle with great accuracy using images as input.
-I used the Keras *Sequential* API to achieve this.
+I used the Keras ```Sequential``` API to achieve this.

 I split my data into training and validation sets and ran this model without modification.
 I found the mean-squared error was low on the training set and high on the validation set, i.e. my model was overfitting.
 To combat this, I added dropout layers.